freebsd/crochet/README.md

   include a tweaked kernel configuration as part of a board definition.

 * Package Installation.
-I would like to be able to put a bunch of packages into board/NAME/packages and have them installed onto the image.
-The nanobsd technique of using chroot won't work for cross-compiling.
-Fortunately, the new pkgng tools do (mostly) support this; there are just a few minor bugs and small features needed for this to work: Ask on one of the mailing lists if you'd like to help extend pkgng to fully handle cross-architecture pkg installs.
+I would like to support option Package <name>
+  for installing a package from a pkgng repository.
+Fortunately, the new pkgng tools (mostly) provide the necessary support; there are just a few minor bugs and small features needed for this to work really well: Ask on one of the mailing lists if you'd like to help extend pkgng to fully handle cross-architecture pkg installs.

 * Swap.
 The script should allow you to specify a swap size and automatically adjust the disk layout accordingly.
-For now, board definitions are mostly creating swap files in the FreeBSD partition, which is easy and seems to work well enough.
+For now, we support creating swap files in the FreeBSD partition, which is easy and seems to work well enough.
-  (Complicating factor: For several reasons, I would prefer a swap partition to precede the FreeBSD partition on the disk.)

 * Support for read-only root and other more complex partitioning approaches.